gruntwork-io/terratest/docs/_examples/01_introduction/how-to-work-with-examples.md

 The best way to learn how to use Terratest is through examples.

-First, check out the [examples folder](/examples) for different types of infrastructure code you may want to test, such as:
+First, check out the [code examples section]({{site.baseurl}}/examples#code-examples) (or check the [examples folder on GitHub](https://github.com/gruntwork-io/terratest/tree/master/examples)) for different types of infrastructure code you may want to test, such as:

-1. [Basic Terraform Example](/examples/terraform-basic-example): A simple "Hello, World" Terraform configuration.
+1. [Basic Terraform Example]({{site.baseurl}}/examples/code-examples/terraform-basic-example): A simple "Hello, World" Terraform configuration.
-1. [HTTP Terraform Example](/examples/terraform-http-example): A more complicated Terraform configuration that deploys a simple web server that responds to HTTP requests in AWS.
+1. [HTTP Terraform Example]({{site.baseurl}}/examples/code-examples/terraform-http-example): A more complicated Terraform configuration that deploys a simple web server that responds to HTTP requests in AWS.
-1. [Basic Packer Example](/examples/packer-basic-example): A simple Packer template for building an Amazon Machine Image (AMI) or Google Cloud Platform Compute Image.
+1. [Basic Packer Example]({{site.baseurl}}/examples/code-examples/packer-basic-example): A simple Packer template for building an Amazon Machine
+    Image (AMI) or Google Cloud Platform Compute Image.
-1. [Terraform Packer Example](/examples/terraform-packer-example): A more complicated example that shows how to use Packer to build an AMI with a web server installed and deploy that AMI in AWS using Terraform.
+1. [Terraform Packer Example]({{site.baseurl}}/examples/code-examples/terraform-packer-example): A more complicated example that shows how to use
+    Packer to build an AMI with a web server installed and deploy that AMI in AWS using Terraform.
-1. [Terraform GCP Example](/examples/terraform-gcp-example): A simple Terraform configuration that creates a GCP Compute Instance and Storage Bucket.
+1. [Terraform GCP Example]({{site.baseurl}}/examples/code-examples/terraform-gcp-example): A simple Terraform configuration that creates a GCP Compute Instance and Storage Bucket.
-1. [Terraform remote-exec Example](/examples/terraform-remote-exec-example): A terraform configuration that creates and AWS instance and then uses `remote-exec` to provision it.
+1. [Terraform remote-exec Example]({{site.baseurl}}/examples/code-examples/terraform-remote-exec-example): A terraform configuration that creates and
+    AWS instance and then uses `remote-exec` to provision it.
-1. [Basic Kubernetes Example](/examples/kubernetes-basic-example): A minimal Kubernetes resource that deploys an addressable nginx instance.
+1. [Basic Kubernetes Example]({{site.baseurl}}/examples/code-examples/kubernetes-basic-example): A minimal Kubernetes resource that deploys an addressable nginx instance.
-1. [Kubernetes RBAC Example](/examples/kubernetes-rbac-example): A Kubernetes resource config that creates a Namespace with a ServiceAccount that has admin permissions within the Namespace, but not outside.
+1. [Kubernetes RBAC Example]({{site.baseurl}}/examples/code-examples/kubernetes-rbac-example): A Kubernetes resource config that creates a Namespace with a ServiceAccount that has admin permissions within the Namespace, but not outside.
-1. [Basic Helm Chart Example](/examples/helm-basic-example): A minimal helm chart that deploys a `Deployment` resource for the provided container image.
+1. [Basic Helm Chart Example]({{site.baseurl}}/examples/code-examples/helm-basic-example): A minimal helm chart that deploys a `Deployment` resource for the provided container image.

-Next, head over to the [test folder](/test) to see how you can use Terratest to test each of these examples:
+Next, head over to the [tests for examples]({{site.baseurl}}/examples#tests-for-examples) (or check the [test folder on GitHub](https://github.com/gruntwork-io/terratest/tree/master/test)) to see how you can use Terratest to test each of these examples:

 1.  [terraform_basic_example_test.go](/test/terraform_basic_example_test.go): Use Terratest to run `terraform apply` on the Basic Terraform Example and verify you get the expected outputs.